cirocosta/learn-plai/2-about-parsing/README.md

 ## Our first Language

 Our first language will only be valid for some simple arithmetic.
-We start by defining the most simple datastructure:
+We start by defining our most simple datastructure:

 ```scheme
 (define-type ArithC